ergo70/TRAKTOR/doc/TRAKTOR_tuorial.md

 ## Extending the cluster

-We add another PostgreSQL 16.x server on port 5435, so change the `port` entry in postgresql.conf accordingly.
+We add another PostgreSQL 16.x server on ports 5435, so change the `port` entry in postgresql.conf accordingly.

 Create the databases: